This article is ancillary to our articles explaining the process of refund.

 Exception: If refund from an order/direction from the appellate authority/tribunal/court is granted then interest on refund is 9% calculated for period of delay.

-Period of delay for Interest calculation: To find out the period for which Interest at 6%/9% is to be calculated, count the number of days from the date of receipt of Application for refund till the date of payment of Refund.
+Period of delay for Interest calculation: To find out the period for which Interest at 6%/9% is to be calculated, count the number of days beyond sixty days from the date of receipt of the refund application* till the date of refund payment.